Freshman OAR Frequently Asked Questions

 You must bring proper identification in order to verify your citizenship status (acceptable documents include: SC Driver's license if you began driving after Jan.
 1, 2002; valid passport; birth certificate.
 If you are a married female student, you must present both a marriage license and a birth certificate).
 For more information, visit the Citizenship Verification information page.
 All immunization forms should also be brought to campus if you have not mailed them to Health Services prior to Orientation.
-You may also want to bring a voided check in order to set up a direct deposit account, along with your direct deposit form.
 Also make sure to refer to the Overnight Checklist for everything you'll need to stay overnight.

 Are any tests required prior to Orientation?

 All entering freshmen who did not take the writing portion of the SAT or ACT, have not completed a college-level English or math course or scored at least a 3 on an English or math Advanced Placement test must take advisement tests online prior to attending OAR.
 Results of the tests are used during academic advisement, which is an important part of the OAR program.
 Foreign language tests will be given during Orientation if you wish to place in a course beyond the 101 entry level.